door7302/demo-closed-loop/README.md

 ### Verifications

-Depending on you configure SSL or not.
+Depending on whether you configured SSL or not:

-You should be able to access to Grafana GUI via: http(s)://your-cla-server-ip:8080 You should be able to access to Stackstorm GUI via: http(s)://your-cla-server-ip
+- You should be able to access the Grafana GUI via: `http(s)://your-cla-server-ip:8080`
+- You should be able to access the StackStorm GUI via: `http(s)://your-cla-server-ip`

-Verify on each router the gNMI session is well established:
+Verify on each router that the gNMI session is properly established:

 ```junos
 R1> show system connections | match 9339